This spot has been added by

 Wakatobi Resort snorkeling exploration tips

-The beaches of the Wakatobi Resort are edged by a reef flat, about 80 to 150m wide, depending on the location.
-The flat ends with an almost vertical reef drop off to the open sea.
+The beaches of the Wakatobi Resort are edged by a reef flat, about 87 to 164 yards wide, depending on the location.
+The reef flat ends with an almost vertical reef drop-off to the open sea.
 On the flat, the depth varies from 2 to 10ft (0.5 to 3m).
 You can snorkel throughout the area, but don’t go further than the buoy lines found north and south of the jetty, which marks the limits of the monitored area.

 Wakatobi Resort's house reef